szczupag/browser-sentinel/README.md

 ## 🎯 Overview

 BrowserSentinel is an AI-powered Chrome extension that safeguards users from online threats, with a primary focus on phishing detection.
-It leverages Chrome's built-in Gemini Nano model through the Prompt API to analyze web content locally, ensuring both security and privacy.
+Created for the Google Chrome Built-in AI Challenge, it leverages Chrome's built-in Gemini Nano model to analyze web content locally, ensuring both security and privacy.
+Unlike traditional phishing detection services that require sending URLs and webpage content to remote servers, BrowserSentinel performs all checks on your device, ensuring sensitive information never leaves your browser.

 ## ⚡ Key Features